What is IBScheck test?

 Q. How quickly can I receive results from your lab?

 When the sample arrives at our laboratory, it will be analyzed within 24-48 hours.
 When our office has been notified of your test Results and Dr Hagmeyer has reviewed them, you will be contacted to schedule a 30 minute consult with Dr Hagmeyer or one of his associates.
-This const of of the consult is included in the cost of the testing.

 Published Clinical Data Validating IBSchek for Diagnosing IBS-D and IBS-M